Julia-Tempering/Pigeons.jl/docs/src/input-stan.md

 CurrentModule = Pigeons
 ```

-# Stan model as input
+# Stan model as input to pigeons

 !!! note